-The sigmoid colon is located distally in the GI tract and so vomiting is usually a late sign, whilst the colicky pain, abdominal distension, and absolute constipation occur earlier on in the clinical course.
-The abdomen is markedly distended with increased bowel sounds and tympanic percussion.
+As the sigmoid colon is located distally in the GI tract,vomiting is usually a late sign, whilst the colicky pain, abdominal distension, and absolute constipation occur earlier on in the clinical course.

-Ensure to examine for signs of perforation or generalised peritonism, as this is a surgical emergency.
+On examination, the abdomen is often very tympanic to percussion.
+Ensure to examine for signs of perforation or peritonism, as this indicates ischaemia or perforation and is a surgical emergency.

 The main differential diagnoses to consider are the alternative causes for bowel obstruction, as well as severe constipation, pseudo-obstruction, and severe sigmoid diverticular disease.